auth0/docs/articles/design/creating-invite-only-applications.md

 ### Setup your Client

-You can store all Analystick end users in a single database, since everyone will provide their unique corporate email addresses.
+You can store all ExampleCo end users in a single database, since everyone will provide their unique corporate email addresses.

 ![](/media/articles/invite-only/invite-only-connections.png)